ppy/osu-wiki/wiki/People/Beatmap_Nominators/en.md

   - osu!: m = 4 and a total of 200 kudosu or more
 - It is usually a good idea to keep your score above these numbers, as they can vary slightly depending on the number of applicants.

-### How New Potential Beatmap Nominators are Chosen
+### How new potential Beatmap Nominators are chosen

 - The `Mod Score` of all applications will be doublechecked to confirm if they reached the `Required Minimum Score`.
 - Modders that acquired enough score will be evaluated by the corresponding NAT members of the game mode they applied for, taking into account the following criteria: